pikepdf/pikepdf/docs/topics/objects.rst

 The simplest types in PDFs are directly represented as Python types: ``int``, ``bool``, and ``None`` stand for PDF integers, booleans and the "null".
 :class:`~decimal.Decimal` is used for floating point numbers in PDFs.
-If a value in a PDF is assigned to a Python ``float``, pikepdf will convert it to ``Decimal``.
+If a value in a PDF is assigned a Python ``float``, pikepdf will convert it to ``Decimal``.

 Types that are not directly convertible to Python are represented as